benlubas/molten-nvim/docs/Notebook-Setup.md

 })
 ```

-To test that worked you should be able to select the insides of a code cell with `vib` and
+Test it by selecting the insides of a code cell with `vib`, or run them with
-run them with `:MoltenEvaluateOperator<CR>ib`.
+`:MoltenEvaluateOperator<CR>ib`.

 #### Output Chunks